 How traffickers lure the young

 Traffickers can be pimps, gang members, diplomats, business owners, labor brokers, company owners, family members, intimate partners, acquaintances or strangers.
-They prey on society’s most vulnerable members, including youth who are addicted to drugs, are homeless, are runaways, have mental health disorders and have criminal records.
+They prey on society’s most vulnerable members, including youth who are addicted to drugs, are homeless, are runaways, have mental health disorders and/or have criminal records.

 They look for young people who want a better life, are unemployed, have an undesirable home life or a history of past sexual or physical abuse.
 They target their potential victims at bus stations, homeless shelters, malls and other public places.
-Traffickers often work hard to deliberately gain the victim’s trust, create a dependency and isolate them from family, friends or other help.
+Traffickers often work hard to deliberately gain the victims’ trust, create dependency and isolate them from family, friends or other help.

 Traffickers are driven by high profits and low risks.
-After they find their young victims, they “groom” them using manipulation and fear tactics or by using acts of pseudo love and care and offering solutions to their problems.
+After they find their young victims, they groom them using manipulation and fear tactics or by using acts of pseudo love and care and offering solutions to their problems.

-Traffickers pose as caring listeners to hurting youth, all the while gathering personal information in order to exploit them in abusive and profitable ways.
+Traffickers pose as caring listeners to hurting youth, all while gathering personal information in order to exploit them in abusive and profitable ways.
 Sex trafficking for youth often begins with someone the victim knows, loves and trusts.

 What churches and members can do

-The church is a powerful network of caring Christian individuals who want to help and minister to the world’s hurting victims.
+The Church is a powerful network of caring Christian individuals who want to help and minister to the world’s hurting victims.